regiregi22/RaspiNail/raspibolt_20_pi.md

 1. Download and install the [Raspberry Pi Imager](https://www.raspberrypi.org/software/){:target="_blank"}
 2. Choose "Other general-purpose OS" and then "Ubuntu Server 21.10 64-bit", choose your SD-card and write the image.

-### Enable Secure Shell

-Without keyboard or screen, no direct interaction with the Pi is possible during the initial setup.
-After writing the image to the microSD card, create an empty file called “ssh” (without extension) in the main directory of the card.
-This causes the Secure Shell (ssh) to be enabled from the start and we will be able to login remotely.

-* Create a file `ssh` in the boot partition of the microSD card

 ### Prepare Wifi

 You can run your RaspiNail over Wifi.